Oxford History of England

-The Oxford History of England (1934–1965) was a notable book series on the history of the United Kingdom.
+The Oxford History of England (1934–1965) was a book series on the history of the United Kingdom.
 Published by Oxford University Press, it was originally intended to span from Roman Britain to the outbreak of the First World War in fourteen volumes written by eminent historians.
-Its series editor, Sir George Clark, contributed the first volume which appeared in 1934.
+The series editor, Sir George Clark, contributed the first volume which appeared in 1934.
 The series as originally contemplated was completed in 1961.
 However, it was subsequently expanded and updated by further volumes and editions, taking the narrative as far as the end of the Second World War.
 Several volumes were subsequently "replaced" by revised editions of which the last was added in 1986.

 Some of the volumes are considered to be classic works for their respective periods and some have been reissued as stand-alone works.
 The reputation of the series as a whole, however, is mixed.
 John Bossy wrote in 1996 that it "does not much ring in the mind" except for volumes 1, 2 and 15 (by Collingwood, Stenton and Taylor).
 Patrick Wormald in 1981 similarly praised the same volumes (and "perhaps" volume 12 by Watson) as "among the successes of a not entirely happy series".

-A New Oxford History of England was commissioned in 1992 and has produced eleven volumes to date.
-At least six volumes are still forthcoming.